Genetics and Illness: What's Your Fate?

 Don’t smoke or use other tobacco products.

-Avoid work-related or environmental exposures to known carcinogens by using appropriate protective gear, particularly at work.
+Avoid work-related or environmental exposures to chemicals that cause cancer by using the right protective gear.

-Use appropriate sun protection and make sure your children DO NOT GET SUNBURNED.
+Use proper sun protection and make sure your kids don’t get sunburned.

-If you have specific genetic diseases in your family, such as ataxia-telangiectasia, Peutz-Jeghers syndrome, or FAP, talk to a geneticist.
+If you have certain genetic diseases in your family, talk with a geneticist.